RORC Fastnet Campaign 2017

 Training Weekend One (2-4 June 2017) Meet the skipper and the rest of the crew on Friday evening (2 June) for a packed weekend.
 This is our chance for the crew to get to know each other and the yacht.

-RORC Morgan Cup (9-11 June 2017)This is our first offshore race of the campaign and the destination is St Peers Port, Guernsey.
+RORC Morgan Cup (9-11 June 2017)This is our first offshore race of the campaign and the destination is St Peter's Port, Guernsey.
 This will be a 100-160 mile course and the start line is off Cowes.
-We meet on the Friday evening and we aim to return to Southampton for the Sunday afternoon, although the wind gods will dictate our return time.
+We meet on the Friday afternoon and we aim to return to Southampton for the Sunday afternoon, although the wind gods will dictate our return time.

 RORC Cowes to St. Malo Race (7-9 July 2017) Our second race of the campaign is also spread over a weekend and aside from the Fastnet Race is the longest course at 175 miles.
 This will require a day off work on the Friday (7th July) as we meet Friday morining and race that day.
 The return passage back to Southampton will almost double your mileage for the weekend.